- Off-road ability

 - Coarse powertrains

-Both the Sport and Limited models of the 2010 Liberty come quite well equipped, with the Limited model offering a host of extras, including heated leather seats, cruise control, voice-activated Bluetooth, a garage-door opener, and upgraded trim.
-There are plenty of cool options, such as a music hard drive system, Bluetooth, rain-sensing wipers, and a Sky Slider sunroof, if you don't mind the higher price tag.
+There are plenty of cool options, such as a music hard drive system, a new Garmin nav system, rain-sensing wipers, and a Sky Slider sunroof, if you don't mind the higher price tag.